-A few weeks ago I walked from Sea Point to Hout Bay.
-It was a hot day and no one asked to take a selfie with me, because I am not the State President.
+A few weeks ago on a very hot day I walked from Sea Point to Hout Bay.
 For most of the way, in common with so many large roads in South Africa, there is nowhere to walk except the emergency lane in the yellow line.

 On the steep rise just past Llandudno, for no apparent reason, there’s a sudden road sign informing walkers that we’re not allowed to walk there, although by the time you’ve reached that sign you’ve already invested three hours with only one to go, so you’re hardly likely to turn back.
 Also it seems obscene to have a long stretch of coast and no legal way of traversing it unless you have a vehicle or can pay to ride in one.
 It’s not a highway, it’s not the Korean DMZ or a sacred Apache burial ground: I’ll walk beside the road if I damn well please.